Four guys in a Jeep drove up a hill and nothing got broke.

 “You could probably drive your bus up here,” I suggest.

 “Is this where there was a tree across the road?”
 Hunter asks as we round a bend to a straight stretch between trees.

 “Yeah, I think so,” I tell him.
 It’s funny what he remembers.
 That was just a quick drive five years ago, the first in the Jeep.¹ But what he did with that geometry homework from yesterday can be a complete mystery.

 It isn’t the first ridge recollection he’s shared today.
 The vagaries of childhood memory seem to imbue some events with mythic qualities, like looming outlines in the fog.
 I’m glad to hear the bit of reverence he has for our experiences.

 Hunter and Thornton have both taken their shirts off and are standing on the running boards outside the Jeep as we drive, grabbing at leaves and branches to throw at each other while posting on social media.
 Nick veers to swipe occasional light brush, ensuring they get the full experience.

 “Good thing my mom’s not here,” Hunter says.
 “She wouldn’t let us do this.”

-Jessica is more cautious, it’s true, but Hunter may not realize how typical it was for us as kids to ride in the open air in the back of a truck, crazy-coast our bikes down hills with no helmets, and to generally assume we were on our own for whatever injuries we sustained.
+His mom is more cautious, it’s true, but Hunter may not realize how typical it was for us as kids to ride in the open air in the back of a truck, crazy-coast our bikes down hills with no helmets, and to generally assume we were on our own for whatever injuries we sustained.